Develop the Strategic

 Perhaps no one has ever asked the question before?
 Once the team identifies where they want to be they ask the next big question.
 What has to change in order for us to get there?
 Those changes are articulated as a small set of strategic goals with implementation plans that start immediately.
 While we talk about where we want to be in three to five years the focus on the plan is on what we are going to do during the next 1 - 12 months to get us there.

-Click Add to Cart to Buy Each Document - Annual Membership Not Required.
-Download files immediately after purchase.
+Click Add to Cart to Buy Each Document - Download link for files provided immediately after purchase.
+As a reminder, subscription members receive these files in their private download area at no additional cost.

 |Tool to Develop a Comprehensive Strategic Plan - PLNG01|